 - Khyabje Khenchen Thrangu Rinpoche

-Sunday practices vary each week, please refer to our meditation schedule for a list of upcoming practices.
+Sunday practices vary each week, please refer to our meditation schedule for the dates of upcoming practices.
+You can refer to the Sunday Sadhana page for information about sadhana meditation.

 Wednesday practices are done in the following order: